RE-HOMING YOUR PET

 RELINQUISHING YOUR PET TO THE SHELTER

-As a last resort, you can make an appointment to see if your pet is eligible to be relinquished.
-You can relinquish your pet to one of our shelters if you reside in an unincorporated area of Riverside County or in one of our contracted cities
+As a last resort, you may attempt to relinquish your pet to one of our shelters if you reside in an unincorporated area of Riverside County or in one of our contracted cities.
+Eligibility is decided on a case-by-case basis.

-If you have tried every other avenue to rehome your pet, you must make an appointment prior to bringing your pet to a shelter facility.
+If you have tried every other avenue to rehome your pet, please call (951) 358-7387 prior to bringing your pet to a shelter facility.
 This is to ensure we can provide the best possible service to you and your pet.

 A $164 relinquishment fee applies to dogs and $146 for cats at the time they are turned over to the shelter.
 Additional fees may apply if your dog is not currently licensed.
 You may be liable for retroactive or late licensing fees.
 Also, please remember to bring your pets medical records and vaccine history.
 If you cannot provide proof of current vaccinations, you will be charged for vaccines needed to surrender your dog or cat to the shelter.